 Pedestrian accidents occur when a driver negligently strikes a pedestrian with their vehicle.
 This can happen if the motorist drives onto a designated pedestrian area or runs through an intersection when the pedestrian has the right-of-way.

 A pedestrian accident can result in severe injuries leading to pain and suffering.
 The injured pedestrian may not be able to walk, sleep, or function properly due to the accident's impact.
 They may also have to deal with the emotional impact of the accident.
 They can pursue compensation for pain and suffering damages by filing a pedestrian accident claim to hold the at-fault party responsible.

 Slip and fall accidents occur when a property owner has left unsafe conditions on their property that can lead to falls.
 Some of these dangerous conditions can include:

 - Holes in the floor

 - Uncovered cables

 - Oily surfaces

 A slip and fall accident can cause severe injuries resulting in pain and suffering.
-To recover damages in a slip and fall accident claim, the property owner must have negligently left unsafe conditions on their property.
-You can recover pain and suffering damages with a slip and fall accident filed with the property owner’s insurance company.
+To recover damages in a slip and fall accident claim, the property owner must have negligently allowed unsafe conditions on their property.
+You can recover pain and suffering damages with a slip and fall accident claim filed against the property owner's insurance company.